There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - My redbud tree's bark is falling off the tree in big slabs.
 Should I be concerned?

-- Our neighbor has two camphor trees - one large and one smaller.
-The roots from these trees are causing our concrete driveway to rise.
-We are very concerned about the structural damage underground caused by these trees.
-How do we obtain a professional evaluation of the damage caused by these trees?
+- Our neighbor's two camphor trees, one large and one smaller, are causing our concrete driveway to rise, and we’re concerned about potential underground structural damage.
+How can we get a professional evaluation of the impact caused by these trees?

 - When is the best time of year to prune birch trees?